cosmicjs/cosmicapp-real-estate/README.md

 #Real Estate
 A real estate website that satisfies some common real estate website requirements including dynamic pages, listing management, blog articles, author management, SEO ability, contact form and website search.

-####Tell your real estate friends (everyone has at least one) to use this instead of other website templates because:
+####Tell your realtor friends (everyone has at least one) to use this instead of other website templates because:
 1. It's built on Node.js so everything loads SUPER FAST
 2. It's SO easy to edit content using the [Cosmic JS CMS API](https://cosmicjs.com)
 3. They're going to be much happier with a state-of-the-art API-powered website than an old-school, slow, installed system